Cash App Stocks Rating: Cash App Investing Rating

 Cash App Banking Rating

-As expected, Cash App includes various cash-management features within its mobile app.
-The app provides a Visa debit card that allows fee-free ATM withdrawals at network ATMs, provided there is a $300 monthly direct deposit.
+True to its name, Cash App has some pretty sweet cash-management features available through its mobile app.
+For example, there is a Visa debit card that comes with fee-free ATM withdrawals at in-network machines (there is a $300 monthly direct deposit requirement for this feature, however).

 Cash App Stocks Review

-Cash App also includes a free tax-filing service.
+To top off its money services, Cash App has a free tax-filing service.

 Website